codenvibes/CS/01_CORE_CONCEPTS/NETWORKING FUNDAMENTALS/11 MAC ADDRESSES.md

 This spoofing occurs when a networked device pretends to identify as another using its MAC address.
 When this occurs, it can often break poorly implemented security designs that assume that devices talking on a network are trustworthy.
 Take the following scenario: A firewall is configured to allow any communication going to and from the MAC address of the administrator.
 If a device were to pretend or "spoof" this MAC address, the firewall would now think that it is receiving communication from the administrator when it isn't.

+If a Wi-Fi network only allows devices with certain MAC addresses, someone could spoof their MAC address to match an allowed one and gain access.

 Let's have a look at an example of such a MAC address:

 MAC address: